-The Players Championship Finals is one of few event9s in the darts world that Phil ‘The Power’ Taylor doesn’t find his name at the top of.
+The Players Championship Finals is one of few events in the darts world that Phil ‘The Power’ Taylor doesn’t find his name at the top of.
 He appeared in the competition 9 times before his retirement, making the final on 4 occasions and winning 3 of them.

 Even so, it is the Dutch darts player Michael van Gerwen who finds himself at the top of the competition’s leader board, having won it 6 times in 7 final appearances.
 No player has appeared in the tournament more times than Mervyn King, though the Englishman has never won it.

-He’s far from what you might call the unluckiest of darts players, however.
-Adrian Lewis takes that title, having reached 2 finals without winning either of them.
+King shares his title as the unluckiest player with Adrian Lewis, both having reached 2 finals without winning either of them.
 That is in stark contrast to Michael van Gerwen, who won 3 finals in quick succession between 2015 and 2017 and two consecutively in 2019 and 2020, having also won it in 2013.
 Indeed, 2018 was his only final appearance in which he didn’t win.

 Phil Taylor might not be the player that has won this tournament the most but that doesn’t mean that he doesn’t have his name elsewhere on the record books.
 In his 2013 quarter-final match against Dutchman Raymond van Barneveld he achieved an average of 111.58, which is the tournament record to date.

 Croatian Boris Krčmar, meanwhile, has something of the opposition record attached to his name.
 In his last 64 match against Michael Smith in 2020 he hit an average of 107.79 but still lost 6-5, meaning that he has the best losing average since the tournament began.